Teratophilia

 Overview

 Teratophilia is an erotic or romantic attraction to beings regarded as monstrous, grotesque, or markedly non-human.
-In its most common modern sense it denotes desire for fictional creatures (demons, werewolves, vampires, cryptids, aliens, and original "monster" characters) though the term has also been applied historically to attraction to real people whose bodies depart sharply from conventional norms.
+In its most common modern sense, monster attraction denotes desire for fictional creatures (demons, werewolves, vampires, cryptids, aliens, and original "monster" characters), though the term has also been applied historically to attraction to real people whose bodies depart sharply from conventional norms.
 Because the fictional form has no real object, the interest is mostly expressed through media, art, and imagination.
 This article covers its mythic roots, its modern media history, the proposed psychology, and its visibility in contemporary publishing.

 History & origins